Abort67: Opposition

 There is frequent opposition to the graphic demonstrations of Abort67.

 Students at University of Sussex staged a 'Cover Up Project' in opposition to an Abort67 demonstration at the university campus in December 2012.
 Students gathered in front of the protesters in an attempt to shield other members of the public from the images.
 This followed students reporting that they had been left "distressed and intimidated" by images displayed in the demonstration.

-CBR UK state: Note that it is the images, not the conduct of Abort67 volunteers that garner these complaints.
+CBR UK stated "Note that it is the images, not the conduct of Abort67 volunteers that garner these complaints.
 Images cannot 'intimidate', though indeed, abortion when seen is distressing as were the images of tortured slaves used by the Abolitionists that led to the outlawing of the Transatlantic Slave Trade in the past.
 CBR UK state that until an injustice is exposed graphically, nothing will change.
-This is the lesson that Abort67 learned from studying how so many injustices of the past were ended.
+This is the lesson that Abort67 learned from studying how so many injustices of the past were ended."

-In December 2014 a video of a young pregnant woman arguing with Abort67 demonstrators, saying that they are wrong to protest outside the health center, caught the attention of many Twitter users including high-profile personalities such as Catlin Moran who called the woman 'Hero of the year'.

-The Health Centre, in question was one that had just rented rooms out to Bpas.
+In December 2014 a video of a young pregnant woman arguing with Abort67 demonstrators, saying that they are wrong to protest outside a health center, caught the attention of many Twitter users including high-profile personalities such as Caitlin Moran, who called the woman 'Hero of the year'.
+The health centre had recently rented rooms out to the British Pregnancy Advisory Service.

-In response to Abort67 displaying graphic posters outside Tynwald parliament in the Isle of Man in 2017 a petition was launched to stop anti-abortion campaigners displaying images of unborn fetuses outside public buildings.
+In response to Abort67 displaying graphic posters outside Tynwald parliament in the Isle of Man in 2017, a petition was launched to stop anti-abortion campaigners displaying images of unborn fetuses outside public buildings.
 Many residents also voiced their anger and distress at seeing the images via Facebook.

 An Abort67 display in Canterbury in June 2017 was met by a counter-protest against it.
 The graphic anti-abortion demonstration was reported to police and provoked comments from residents such as "I'm disgusted by this.
 It's intimidating and it's vulgar.
 Young kids are going to walk past - it's not right," and "It's a complete misrepresentation of motherhood.
 It's saying you're a bad person for having an abortion.
-It's disengaging people from society.".
+It's disengaging people from society."

 It was reported that an Abort67 display outside the Parkinson Building of University of Leeds in December 2017 had more opposition than support following the creation of a Facebook event inviting people to a counter protest at the scene.

-In January 2018 the group were told to move their protest so it couldn't be seen from the children's ward at Noble's Hospital in Douglas on the Isle of Man.
+In January 2018 the group were told to move their protest so it could not be seen from the children's ward at Noble's Hospital in Douglas on the Isle of Man.
 The demonstration was targeting healthcare staff on a training course at the adjacent Keyll Darree facility.
 Concerns were raised on social media over the protest's proximity to patients and the nearby children's ward.